 Bitters is a sweet to dry drink distillers combine with aromatic plants.

 Blended whiskey.
 Producers combine different whiskeys.

 Bottled-in-bond whiskey is straight (unblended) whiskey.
 Distillers make it under strict U.S. government supervision for tax purposes.

 Bourbon is a beverage from a mash of at least 51% corn and aged in new charred oak barrels.
-A Baptist minister, Reverend Elijah Craig, first distilled it in Bourbon County, Kentucky.
+A Baptist minister, Elijah Craig, first distilled it in Bourbon County, KY.

 Brand name means proprietary name.
-It comes from the practice among U.S. distillers of branding their names on their kegs before they shipped them.
+US distillers branded their names on kegs before they shipped them.